 Maryland Social Work License Requirements

 In order to practice social work in Maryland or to refer to oneself as a social worker, an individual must be licensed by the Maryland Board of Social Work Examiners.
-Unlike most other states, Maryland offers four social work licenses, and graduates can apply by examination or endorsement.
+Maryland offers four social work licenses, each of which can be applied to through examination or endorsement.
+LCSW and LCSW-C applicants must have completed 3,000 supervised clinical practice hours to apply for licensure.

 Maryland Governing Board